-Take the shape (ii) and place it on a squared paper or graph paper where every square measures $1 \text{ cm} \times 1 \text{ cm}$ than half.
+Take the shape (ii) and place it on a squared paper or graph paper where every square measures $1 \text{ cm} \times 1 \text{ cm}$ less than half and some more than half.
 The completely covered squares are shown shaded in picture (iii).

-Make an outline of the figure.
-We have done one for you in picture (ii).
+Make an out line of the figure.
+We have done one for you.

 Look at the squares covered by the figure.
-Some of them are completely covered, some half, some less than half and some more
+Some of them are completely covered, some half.
+Some